DragonQuest: Reception

-Michael A. Stackpole reviewed was more critical in his review for Different Worlds magazine, writing "DQ functions as a FRP game the same way a sledge hammer functions as a mousetrap.
+Michael A. Stackpole was more critical in his review for Different Worlds magazine, writing "DQ functions as a FRP game the same way a sledge hammer functions as a mousetrap.
 Both get the job done, but the effort involved in getting it to work is not worth the end result."

 In Issue 31 of Phoenix, Terry Devereux called the combat system and character generation slightly better than the systems used in D&D/AD&D.

+In the Summer 1984 issue of the French games magazine Casus Belli, Jean-Pierre Demange reviewed the TSR edition, and admired the many improvements that had been made to the original SPI product, commenting that it "aimed to correct the undeniable defects of the first edition, in order to arrive at a game whose flexibility of use should be the asset without degrading the realism dear to many."
+Demange found the character generation system very customizable, and the combat system a "rich experience from the multitude of possible actions."
+Demange concluded with a strong recommendation, saying, "DQ has many qualities and the flexibility of its rules framework allows everyone to correct the flaws and shortcomings inherent in all human creation."